CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/dictionaries/key-not-present-exception.md

 ### Dictionary is empty

-The dictionary being accessed is empty.
+The [dictionary][IDictionary] being accessed is empty, i.e. it contains no items.

 #### Message Format